verrazzano/verrazzano/install/README.md

 ## 1. Preparing for installation

 Prepare for installation as shown below, depending on your cluster type.
-Then, create the the docker registry secret.
+Then, create the docker registry secret.

 ###  Using an OKE Cluster
 Create the OKE cluster using the OCI console or some other means, then set the following ENV vars: